 When it comes to product, Cathy loves the access she has to different insights and levels of thinking.
 “You could start with one idea and you think it’s fantastic and you’re set on it, and then you discuss it with other people and you can see how it can be even better,” she explains.

 In the end, it leads to a better product, more customer success and a happier team.

 Squeamish?
 You’ll adjust

 Swift’s work may not be for the faint of heart—or weak of stomach.
-Cathy recounts a memorable lunch-and-learn session that featured a wound care presentation (complete with visuals) from one of the company’s chief medical officers, a dermatologist.
+Cathy recounts a memorable lunch-and-learn session that featured a wound care presentation (complete with visuals) from Swift’s chief medical officer, a dermatology resident.
 However, most team members quickly become accustomed to the subject matter, including the wound demonstration mannequins.